Scalingo/documentation/_posts/deployment/2000-01-01-deployment-process.md

 During this step, the deployment system detects the technologies used by the application and installs everything required in order to make it runnable.

-> For instance, in the case of a Ruby On Rails application, the correct version
+> For instance, in the case of a Ruby on Rails application, the correct version
-> of ruby is installed, then all the gems are downloaded using `bundle` and the
+> of Ruby is installed, then all the gems are downloaded using `bundle` and the
 > assets are precompiled.

 This process to detect the technology and to install all its dependencies is based on open-source tools named [*buildpack*]({% post_url internals/buildpacks/2015-01-04-buildpacks %}).
-At the beginning of the build, the [officialy supported buildpacks]({% post_url internals/buildpacks/2015-01-04-buildpacks %}#buildpacks-included-on-scalingo) are automatically used to detect which one can be used to build the application, they usually cover most use cases.
+At the beginning of the build, the [officially supported buildpacks]({% post_url internals/buildpacks/2015-01-04-buildpacks %}#buildpacks-included-on-scalingo) are automatically used to detect which one can be used to build the application, they usually cover most use cases.